MadJavaProgramming/ExtraChallenges/MethodPractice/README.md

 To submit your work for grading, zip up your projects directory and send it to your instructor (by Slack) along with screenshots of the output from your completed test class.

-This extra credit exercise will be accepted until November 1, 2020 at 9:00 p.m.
+This extra credit exercise will be accepted until March 14, 2021 at 9:00 p.m.